 Monsoon months of July and August are also not advisable to do Pindari Glacier trek.

 Located in the upper Himalayas in the Kumaon division in Uttarakhand and on the southeast corner of Nanda Devi and Nanda Kot mountain ranges Pindari Glacier is the source of Pindari River.
-The river then submerges into Alaknanda River at Karnaprayag.
+The river then submerges into the Alaknanda River at Karnaprayag.

 How To Reach Kharkiya: The Starting Point of The Trek